Mustapha Ahmad Isa

 Mustapha Ahmad Isa is an Academician and is the 2nd substantive Vice chancellor of Yusuf Maitama Sule University, Kano.
 Mustapha served for good five year 2015 to 2020 who was succeeded by Professor Mukhtar Atiku Kurawa.

 Early life and education

 Mustapha was born in May 1965 at Yola Quarters, a local government in Kano State, Nigeria.
 He started his primary education at Shahuci primary school (1977).
 He attended Yolawa Union School and got his Islamiyya certificate there.

 Mohammed got his B.A in Hausa Language (1987) from Bayero University, Kano.

 He got Masters (1990) and Doctorate degree (1994) at Indiana University, Bloomington, Indiana, USA, with a minor and major in applied English and theoretical linguistic respectively.

 Career

 Mustapha is a Professor of English language.

-He has served as Director of Academic planning as well as member of Governing council at Bayero University, Kano.
+He has served as Director of Academic planning, university orator, Director of centre for research in Nigerian languages as well as member of Governing council at Bayero University, Kano.

 Publications

 Mustapha has various publications which he authored and co-authored.